crazybie/tgc/README.md

 - Performance is not the first goal of this library.
 Results from tests, a simple allocation of interger is about ~10 slower than standard new, so benchmark your program after used in the performance critical parts(e.g. VM of another language).
 - Use reference to gc pointers as much as possible. (e.g. function parameters, see internals section)
 - Memories garanteed to have no pointers in it can use shared_ptr or raw pointers to make recliaming faster.
 - Single-threaded version (by default) is faster than multi-threads version because no locks are required.
-Define TGC_MULTI_THREADED to enabled multi-threaded version.
+Define TGC_MULTI_THREADED to enable the multi-threaded version.
 - Use gc_new_array to get a collectable continuous array for better performance.

 ### Usage